 - Reactive complications: In rare cases, the intestinal infection may cause joint inflammation (arthritis), eye inflammation (conjunctivitis), or skin inflammation.

-- In rare cases, gastroenteritis infection may spread to joints, bones, or meninges (membranes protecting the brain and spinal cord).
-This generally occurs in Salmonella spp. infection.
+- In rare cases, gastroenteritis infection may spread to joints, bones, meninges (membranes protecting the brain and spinal cord), and heart valves.
+This may occur in Salmonella infection.

 - Lactose intolerance: This condition may occur in children for some time after gastroenteritis infection.
 It occurs because the gut lining gets damaged and cannot produce enough lactase to digest the lactose present in the milk.
 The condition improves once the gut lining heals.

 - Hemolytic uremic syndrome: In rare cases, gastroenteritis caused by E.coli infection may lead to anemia, low platelet count, and kidney failure.
-However, if the condition is recognized early, children can recover.
+It is a life-threatening condition with high mortality.
+Hence early detection is important.

-- Gastroenteritis may also lead to malnutrition in some children.
+- Gastroenteritis may also lead to malabsorption and malnutrition in some children.

-- Other complications are persistent diarrhea syndromes (three or more stools per day for 14 days continuously) and irritable bowel syndrome (a large intestine disorder, causing cramps, abdominal pain, constipation, and other symptoms).
+- Other complications are persistent diarrhea syndromes (three or more stools per day continuously for more than 14 days).
+Irritable bowel syndrome (a large intestine disorder causing cramps, abdominal pain, constipation, and other symptoms) can present with either diarrhea or constipation.

 When To See The Doctor?